Kenya tea company suspends operations after protesters burn machines

-NAIROBI, Kenya -- A multinational tea company based in Kenya has suspended operations after tea plucking and harvesting machines were burned by protesters citing massive job losses due to mechanization.
+NAIROBI, Kenya -- A multinational tea company based in Kenya has suspended operations after tea plucking and harvesting machines were burned by protesters citing massive job losses because of mechanization.

 The suspension of operations at the Ekaterra tea company’s South Rift region farms will affect thousands of employees.